antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

 Tumor necrosis factor‐alpha (TNF‐α) is a proinflammatory cytokine that plays a pivotal role in regulating the inflammatory response in rheumatoid arthritis (RA).

-To understand better how this cytokine relates to different tissue and cell types, we take a look at the expression values of gene TNF.
+To gain an iinitial understanding in how this cytokine relates to different tissue and cell types, we take a look at the expression values of gene TNF.
 We can take a shortcut route underneath the CD4 graph while we also change some other plot settings.

 * Scroll down underneath the CD4 gene expression graph to find the **Adjustable settings** box.
 * We can make use of the dataset's annotations to view the results of our samples in groups.
 At the top of the Adjustable settings box change *Analysis type* from **single gene** to  **gene vs track** and switch the *Track* setting to **tissue (2cat)** to separate the samples of the tissue blood from those of synovial fluid.